- Home

 In some circumstances, a defendant charged with a drug offense is offered the chance to complete a drug treatment program in lieu of prosecution.
 If they complete the program, the case is dismissed without a conviction.
 If they fail the program, the case is returned to criminal court.
 The probation department monitors program participation.

-Drug Court
+Collaborative Court

 Supervision